WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/UpgradeTorDaemons.md

 ## macOS
 dmg => Tor Browser.app\Contents\MacOS\Tor

-Do not delete Tor file from the original folder!
+Do not delete the Tor file from the original folder!

 ## Geoip files